n1o/study_notes/study_notes/notes/rms_prop.md

 # RMS Prop
 Extends [Adagrad](adagrad.md) to avoid the effect of a monotonically decreasing learning rate.
 It maintains an decaying average of squared gradients.
+Works good in nonconvex settings.
 This average is updated according:

 $$
 \hat{s}^{(k+1)} = \gamma \hat{s}^{(k)} + (1-\gamma)(g^{(k)} \odot g^{(k)})